andrej-fischer/cloneHD/README.md

-These options are only needed if the sequenced cell population is a mixture of a diverse bulk, with known allele frequency profile, and a number of subclones.
+These options are only needed if the sequenced cell population is a mixture of a diverse bulk, with known allele frequency profile, and a number of subclones with unknown genotypes and frequencies.
 Allele frequency data is input with `--snv`.
 Data segmentation can be used with `--snv-jumps`.
 Read depth data can also be specified with `--cna`.

 *    `--bulk-mean [double]`  The bulk allele frequency profile.

      Must be a filterHD `*posterior.*.txt` file.
 Only the posterior mean is used.

 *    `--bulk-prior [file]`  The bulk allele frequency profile.

      Must be a filterHD `*posterior.*.txt` file.
-The whole posterior distribution is used (run filterHD with `--dist 1`).
+The whole posterior distribution is used (run filterHD with `--dist 1` to obtain it).

-*    `--bulk-updates [int:0]`  The number of Bayesian updates of the bulk allele frequency profile.
+*    `--bulk-updates [int:0]`  The number of Bayesian updates of the bulk allele frequency profile (if `--bulk-prior` was used).

-*    `--bulk-fix [double:0.0]`  Using a flat fixed bulk allele frequency profile.
+*    `--bulk-fix [double:0.0]`  Use a flat and fixed bulk allele frequency profile.

 ## Technical options

-*    `--grid [int:300]`  The grid size for the pre-computed emission probabilities if fuzzy segmentation is used.
+*    `--grid [int:300]`  The grid size for the pre-computed emission probabilities if fuzzy data segmentation is used.

+# Tips and tricks